Rebel Penguin Federation Recruiting Guide

 - Talk about things they’re interested in

-Before they make their final decision on the group, make sure to get them further interested.
+Before they make their final decision, make sure to pique their interest.
 If a party is nearby, tell them we have guides for those.
-If a mascot is rumored to be coming soon, tell them we track those.
-If you helped them get their hockey jersey or soccer team stamp, tell them we help with those too.
-If they’re bored, we have a whole community for that, and it’s the largest one on CPR!
+If a mascot is coming, tell them we track those.
+If you helped them get a stamp or two, tell them we can help with even more.
+If they’re bored, we have a whole community, and it’s the largest on CP!